MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 Note that this does not inherently change the behavior of the object, for example by preventing the user from grabbing it with one hand only.
 It only defines what VR Builder considers a valid grab on the object.

 ### Touchable Property
 Allows to use the Touch Object condition with VRIF.
+Internally, it uses the `onBecomesClosestGrabbable` event to consider the object touched.

 ### Usable Property
 This property qualifies the object as "in use" based on the `onTriggerDown` event on the `Grabbable Unity Events` component.
 It works similarly to the `Usable Property` in the built-in XR Interaction Component, with the difference that the object can always be used as long as it's grabbed (i.e. this property is not locked).